-PROPOSAL TWO: APPROVAL OF THE 2017 STOCK INCENTIVE PLAN
+PROPOSAL TWO: APPROVAL OF THE 2022 STOCK INCENTIVE PLAN

-We are asking you to approve the Bio-Path Holdings, Inc. 2017 Stock Incentive Plan (the "2017 Plan"), which the Board adopted on October 23, 2017 upon recommendation by the Compensation Committee.
-The 2017 Plan will only become effective if approved by the stockholders at the Annual Meeting.
-If approved by the stockholders, the effective date of the 2017 Plan will be December 21, 2017.
-Upon stockholder approval of the 2017 Plan, no further awards will be made under the 2007 Stock Incentive Plan.
+We are asking you to approve the Bio-Path Holdings, Inc. 2022 Stock Incentive Plan (the "2022 Plan"), which the Board adopted on October 17, 2022 upon recommendation by the Compensation Committee.
+The 2022 Plan will only become effective if approved by the stockholders at the Annual Meeting.
+If approved by the stockholders, the effective date of the 2022 Plan will be December 15, 2022.
+Upon stockholder approval of the 2022 Plan, no further awards will be made under the 2017 Plan.

-The general purpose of the 2017 Plan is to retain and attract employees, directors and consultants who contribute to the Company's success by their ability, ingenuity and industry, and to enable such persons to participate in the long-term success and growth of the Company.
-Our equity program is broad-based to provide us with a competitive advantage in our efforts to hire and retain top talent.
-In order to continue to make grants of equity in accordance with the Company's compensation philosophy, the Compensation Committee and the Board have approved, and are asking you to approve, the 2017 Plan.
+The general purpose of the 2022 Plan is to retain and attract employees, directors and consultants who contribute to the Company's success by their ability, ingenuity and industry, and to enable such persons to participate in the long-term success and growth of the Company through the granting of awards thereunder.
+In order to continue to make grants of equity in accordance with the Company's compensation philosophy, the Compensation Committee and the Board have approved, and are asking you to approve, the 2022 Plan.
+Our directors and executive officers have an interest in this proposal, as each will be eligible to receive awards under the 2022 Plan if approved.